opencog/atomspace/opencog/sheaf/README.md

 of all of the networks that comprises the sheaf.

-By making a large number of statistical observations of graphs, and then collecting statistics on sections, one can hope to discern how that vertex typically connects into a typical graph.
-In sheaf theory, this information about the typical behavior of a vertex is called the "stalk" or the "germ" of the vertex.
-(A "stalk", because its like a plant, with different branches forking out from the main trunk.
-A "germ", because it can grow and "germinate" different connections.)
-In linguistics, it is called a "lexical entry" or "lexical item", because it resembles an entry in a dictionary (a "lexis"): one can look up the vertex in the dictionary, and get, as it's definition, a list of the kinds of edges it participates in.
+By making a large number of statistical observations of graphs, and then collecting statistics on sections, one can hope to discern how a vertex typically connects into a typical graph.
+In sheaf theory, this information about the typical behavior of a vertex is called the "stalk" of the vertex, the vertex being the "germ" from which the stalk grows.

-In Link Grammar, the disjoint union of all sections are called "connector sets", and connector sequences are called "disjuncts".
-(Viz, each connector sequence is disjoined from the other: to parse a graph, one must choose one section, and discard all the others.)

-The "gluing axiom" of a sheaf can be thought as describing how different connectors can be joined together.
+The "gluing axioms" of a sheaf can be thought as describing how different connectors can be joined together.
 The act of parsing requires selecting a single disjunct out of the disjoint union of all of them; thus, the disjoint union is a set of 'possibilities' or parts of a 'possible